rohitshah3/Smart-Agriculture-System-Using-IOT-ML/README.md

 - Python3 - Pandas, Numpy, Seaborn, Matplotlib, Sklearn

 ### Running Project
-- Create account on thinkspeak dashboard
+- Create an account on thinkspeak dashboard
 - https://thingspeak.com/
 - write the API key in the NodeMCU program given by the thingspeak dashboard after logging in